justinbarnikow/WeatherNaut/README.md

 * Git/GitHub

 ## Features
-* search the current weather for an valid US zip code
+* search the current weather for any valid US zip code
 * display one or more cities at a time
 * display the current temperature, min / max temperatures and weather status (ie thunderstorms, clear sky, snow)